Before the Inclusion Service consider making an application for an Education Supervision Order, the situation would have

 An ESO is a court order imposed on you.

-The application is heard in the family proceedings court where magistrates have the power to grant the order.
+The application is heard in the Family Law Court where Magistrates have the power to grant the order.

 The application will include details of the efforts made to help you, and will include the plan which had previously been drawn up by Inclusion Services in partnership with you, your parents, and your school to bring about your return to regular school attendance.

 If the Magistrates agree with the application, an ESO will be granted for twelve months initially but extensions can be applied for each year for up to a period of 3 years until the end of your compulsory education.